gkjohnson/three-mesh-bvh/README.md

 The `offset1`, `count1`, `offset2`, and `count2` parameters in `intersectsRanges` represent triangle ranges in the BVH storage buffers.
 If a BVH was built with the `indirect` option, these offsets refer to the indirect buffer indices and must be resolved using `resolveTriangleIndex` if you need the actual geometry triangle indices.

+> [!NOTE]
-*NOTE: Triangle indices provided to `intersectsTriangles` are already resolved to geometry indices, but range offsets provided to `intersectsRanges` are BVH storage indices and require manual resolution if needed.*
+> Triangle indices provided to `intersectsTriangles` are already resolved to geometry indices, but range offsets provided to `intersectsRanges` are BVH storage indices and require manual resolution if needed.

 ### .refit